ckevar/YoloFormatterMOT17/README.md

 # YoloFormatterMOT17

 This repository contains a Python script for preprocessing the MOT17 (Multiple Object Tracking 2017) dataset.
-The script resizes images, applies letterboxing, and generates YOLO-format label files for training object detection models.
+The script resizes images, applies letterboxing, generates YOLO-format label files for training object detection models and generates the `*.yaml` configuration file.

 ## Description